danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 accompanying short name within ".internal").

-To avoid the problems described in {{unique}}, the TLS data connection to the printer MUST always use the long name.
-Thus, if the client has validated the short name as described above and a user attempts to connect to printer.local (by typing or by some other user interaction), the client MUST connect to the unique name.
-The TLS connection to the short name MUST NOT be used by the client after the TLS handshake completes and the server MUST terminate the TLS handshake after the Finished message by sending TLS close_notify.
+To avoid the problems described in {{unique}}, the TLS data connection always uses the long name.
+Thus, if the client has validated the short name as described above and a user attempts to connect to the short name (by typing or by some other user interaction), the client makes a connection to the unique name.

-# Raw Public Keys {#rpk}

-Todo:  rewrite this section

-Certificates are complicated for most people.
-They also have an expiration date.
-This system uses a public key for the lifetime of the device, which is hopefully years.
-A certificate is not appropriate; a raw public key is more approporiate.

 # Validation {#validation}

 The client connects to a unique hostname and sends a TLS ClientHello.
-As the client only needs the raw public key, the request MAY include a request for a raw public key {{!RFC7250}}.
-The client parses the returned certificate or raw public key to extract the public key and compare its hash with the hash contained in the hostname.
+The client parses the returned certificate and extracts the public key and compares its hash with the hash contained in the hostname.
 If they match, the TLS session continues.
-If they do not match, the client might warn the user (as is common today) or simply abandon the TLS connection.
+If they do not match, the client might warn the user about the certificate (as is common today) or simply abortthe TLS connection.
+This requires possession of the associated private key to successfully complete the TLS handshake, preventing a rogue server from impersonating another server.

-If a certificate is returned both its 'NotBefore' and 'NotAfter' dates are ignored for purposes of this specification.

 # Encoding Details {#encoding}